stevetab03/SVMA/README.md

 **Baseline Mean Reversion** pulls price toward the open-interest-anchored strike as the structural equilibrium.

-**VECM Cointegration Gate** activates only when Augmented Dickey-Fuller tests confirm stationarity in the cointegration residual between price and strike.
-This ensures the correction term is applied only when the cointegrating relationship is statistically valid — not at all times.
+**VECM correction** ensures the correction term is applied only when the statistical relationship is valid — not at all times.

-**Local Pinning Force** applies a kernel-weighted attraction toward high-OI strikes, modulated by the VegEx Ratio — the ratio of dealer vega exposure to gamma exposure.
-When dealers are heavily vega-exposed near a strike, the pinning force is amplified.
+**Local Pinning** applies a kernel-weighted attraction toward high-OI strikes, modulated by the VegEx Ratio.

 **Momentum Term** captures short-horizon directional persistence, gated by realized flow signals.